CodeAsherPlayz/Full-Login-Page/README.md

 2. This is due to the password being exposed in the login_page_site_v1.0.js file or later.

-3. Businesses and Companies can use this software only when a future patch has been rolled out to encrypt the passowrd and username.
+3. Businesses and Companies can use this software only when a future patch has been rolled out to encrypt the password and username.

 Signed,
 CodeAsherPlayz